jaspector

 Performance deposit: A refundable performance deposit is required for all building permits, in an amount set by the permit fee and deposit schedule adopted by Village Council.
 Deposit is refunded upon passing all inspections, successful project completion, and full compliance with permit conditions.
 Project must be completed within two years of permit issue date for full refund eligibility.
 A $300 backfill deposit is required when a new water meter is purchased; refunded in full if backfill passes the first inspection, or $200 refunded if a second inspection is needed.
 Right of Way Encroachment Permit fee: Contact Village Hall for current amount.
 State CID permit fee: Separate from the village permit fee; calculated per NMAC 14.5.5 formula.
 Payment: In-person at Village Hall.
 Confirm accepted payment methods with Village.

-Fees change.
-Verify current amounts at the official fee schedule (effective September 2022).
+Fees change periodically.
+Confirm at the official fee schedule ↗ (effective September 2022) before budgeting.

 Scheduling deadline